 Further empirical data analysis shows that with the increase of the number of pilot cities of digital RMB, the consumer confidence index is on the rise, while the national GDP and the per capita consumption expenditure of residents also have significant growth.
 This phenomenon clearly points out that the promotion of digital RMB has a positive effect on promoting consumption activities, which also supports the preliminary hypothesis.
 This analysis not only reveals the potential benefits of the digital yuan in practical use, but also provides an important decision-making basis for policy makers when promoting this new digital currency.

-5. Research conclusions and Suggestions
+5. Research conclusion and Suggestions

-(1) Research conclusions
+(1) Research conclusion

 This paper uses the relevant data of consumption power as samples, constructs the regression model of digital RMB, and carries out regression analysis on it.
 The research results show that the development of digital RMB has a positive effect on consumption promotion, and the impact is huge.
 In addition, the research results also show that, on the contrary, the promotion of consumption and economic development are also conducive to the implementation of digital RMB projects.
 Therefore, by accelerating the promotion of landing digital RMB projects, the measures can effectively increase the consumption power of Chinese residents and accelerate the construction of high-quality economic development.